Case: Massachusetts Fair Housing Center v. Department of Housing and Urban Development

 Plaintiff Description:

-Four fair housing non-profit organizations and a sought class of "all FHIP grantees who had grants terminated based on a decision, as communicated through a February 27 form letter, to terminate the grants pursuant to Executive Order 14158, at the direction of the U.S. Department of Government Efficiency, on the basis that the grant award 'no longer effectuates the program goals or agency priorities.'"
+Four fair housing nonprofit organizations and a proposed class consisting of “all FHIP grantees whose grants were terminated based on a decision, as communicated through a February 27 form letter, to terminate the grants pursuant to Executive Order 14158, at the direction of the U.S. Department of Government Efficiency, on the grounds that the grant award ‘no longer effectuates the program goals or agency priorities.’”

 Plaintiff Type(s):